aaqdas/FallDetection/Arduino/Arduino_LSM9DS1/README.md

 # What are these files?
 The files in this directory are modified version of LSM9DS1 IMU Library for Arduino.
-The Accelerometer and Gyrometer data rate and maximum range are modified to meet the criteria of model.
+The Accelerometer and Gyroscope data rate and maximum range are modified to meet the criteria of model.

 # What to do with them?
 If you have not installed LSM9DS1 library in your Arduino IDE yet, install the library by following these steps.